 To perform a Quick Iterator analysis, first select all the components for the baseline vehicle, making sure all Status Boxes in each Component Category are green.
 There are two testing groups in the Quick Iterator, and two buttons in each group.
 The upper group searches for optimum Gear Ratios that will produce the best ET or MPH.
-The lower group determines the Launch and Shift Rpms that will produce the quickest ET or fastest MPH.
+The lower group determines the Launch and Shift Rpms that will produce the quick et a quick ET or fastest MPH.